expln/metamath-lamp/src/metamath/api/macros/llm_prompt.md

 * `[]` - empty justification
 * `[label1 label2 ... labelN : assertion_label]` - non-empty justification

 Not all steps will be returned.
-What steps will be returned:
+Only steps as listed below will be returned:
 * bookmarked steps
 * hypothesis steps and the goal step
-* unproved steps
+* steps with status `?`, `~`, or `x`
 * steps with errors

-All other steps will be returned
+All other steps will be returned.
-(hypotheses, bookmarked steps, the goal step, unproved steps, and steps with errors).

-If the editor state has any errors then only steps with errors will be returned.

-If there are no steps with errors but there is an error in variables declaration or in disjoints, then this counts as the editor state has an error.
-But since there are no steps with errors, an empty array will be returned instead of actual steps.
-So, if you see there is an error in variables or in disjoints, you need to suggest how to fix that error first.

 #### addSteps